-This course includes the study of trigonometric (circular) functions and inverse trigonometric functions as well as extensive work with trigonometric identities and equations.
-The course also covers vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
+This course includes the study of trigonometric (circular) functions and inverse trigonometric functions as well as extensive work with trigonometric identities, equations, and formulas.
+The course also covers vectors, complex numbers, DeMoivre's Theorem, and polar graphs.
 Additional topics may include conic sections and productsum formulas.